1 Legal framework

 6.1 What is the limitation period for claims for breach of competition law in your jurisdiction?

-- the identity of the infringer.
+- the identity of one of the authors of this practice.

 6.2 What are the formal requirements for bringing a claim for breach of competition law?